moi-kei/set08103_Group-11/use-cases/Use Case 1.md

 **Success End Condition**

-* All the countries in the world, continent and region organised by largest population to smallest
+* All the countries in the world, continent and region organised by largest population to smallest.
-* The top N populated countries in the world, continent and region
+* The top N populated countries in the world, continent and region.

 **Failed End Condition**